 They give a high-level view of how the impact of both the organisations Rathbones has invested in - and its own impact as an investor - have increased over time.
 Some of this change has involved individual holdings improving over time, but much is linked to new investment opportunities in higher impact organisations.

-Portfolio impact mapping - September 2016
+The impact of underlying investments - Access Endowment Fund Portfolio impact mapping - September 2016